 Our Raw, Extra Rich, Organic Heirloom Criollo Cacao Powder (Cocoa Powder) is made by taking the finest raw Heirloom Criollo cacao nibs and cold-pressing some of the oil out.
-This natural process retains 22% of the cacao butter and results in a rich, flavorful powder packed with powerful nutrients and natural mood lifters.
-Extra rich cacao powder dissolves easily in liquids making it easy to create smooth, delicious chocolate shakes, fudge, hot chocolate and more.
+This natural process retains 22% of the cacao butter and results in a rich, flavorful powder packed with powerful nutrients and natural possible mood enhancers.
+This extra rich cacao powder dissolves easily in liquids making it easy to create smooth, delicious chocolate shakes, fudge, hot chocolate and more.
 Try Sweetening with our organic agave nectar to create low glycemic, delightful treats.
 The possibilities are endless for this antioxidant pick me up.
 See what you are missing and turn your chocolate cravings into super nutrition by rediscovering real chocolate in our Raw Extra Rich Organic Cacao Powder

 What's the Difference between Cacao and Cocoa?